Anne M. Mayes: Personal life

 In 1994 Mayes was diagnosed with breast cancer.
 When three surgeries and intense chemotherapy failed, she underwent a clinical trial that eradicated the cancer in 1997 but left her immune system compromised.

 Mayes married Glenn Mailand in 2004.
 After Mayes retired from MIT in 2006, she moved back to her hometown of Mustang, Oklahoma.
-Mayes died on January 25, 2011, after a battle with pulmonary fibrosis resulting from her cancer treatment.
+Mayes died on January 25, 2011.